Frequently Asked Questions

 I don't recall the exact day, as it was perhaps another idea among many for myself "when I grow up."
 I liked to draw and was curious at a young age about where I would be later on.
 I began to dabble with colored pencils, pastels, graphite, watercolors and eventually oils.
 Art classes fascinated me and I suppose it wasn't until college that I felt I was really gaining traction.
 My mind started filling up with opinions and ideas I wanted to spill onto the canvas.
 Even today the well is still full.

-How do you know when a particular piece of work is finished?
+How do you know when a particular piece is finished?

 This is one of the most intangible aspects of my process.
 At times, I have made one stroke too many and I've had to begin again.
 It is only at the moment when the painting on the canvas aligns with the image in my head that I put down the tools.